-Space Ranger4.0 (latest), printed on 05/26/2020
+Space Ranger6.4, printed on 11/28/2023

 The following image provides an overview of the key components of the Loupe Browser interface.
 Each of these components are described in more detail below.

 |Pan - Move the image up and down, or left and right.|

 |Polygonal Selection - Select and label an image area within a region of your choosing.
 Hovering over the button will allow you to choose either a freehand or rectangular selection.|